djipco/webmidi/README.md

 * Safari: https://bugs.webkit.org/show_bug.cgi?id=107250
 * Firefox: https://bugzilla.mozilla.org/show_bug.cgi?id=836897

-Note that, in 2020, [Apple has announced](https://webkit.org/tracking-prevention/)that they would not implement the Web MIDI API (and a host of other APIs) in Safari over fingerprinting concerns.
+Note that, in 2020, [Apple has announced](https://webkit.org/tracking-prevention/) that they would not implement the Web MIDI API (and a host of other APIs) in Safari over fingerprinting concerns.

 ## Node.js Support